 The Miss America Organization, a 501(c)4 non-profit organization, is the nation’s leading advocate for women’s education and the largest provider of scholarship assistance to young women in the United States, awarding millions of dollars annually in cash awards and in-kind tuition waivers.
-MAO is comprised of 52 licensed organizations, including all 50 states, Washington, D.C., and Puerto Rico.
+MAO is comprised of 51 licensed organizations, including all 50 states and the District of Columbia.

 2. What’s the difference between The Miss America Organization and The Miss America Foundation?

 The Miss America Organization (MAO) is a 501(c)4 non-profit organization that controls and oversees the local, state, and national competition framework and hosts the annual Miss America Competition and telecast.